nityapatil77/viz-projects/crypto_cap/README.md

   * Using a scheduler (cron)
   * Storing data in a database instead of CSV
 * Use environment variables to securely manage API keys

----

-## Disclaimer

-This project is for **educational and analytical purposes only** and does not constitute financial advice.

----

-If you want, I can also:

-* Add an **environment variable version** of the script
-* Refactor this into a **class-based or production-ready structure**
-* Help you write a **portfolio-style GitHub description** for recruiters